 Availability of Bid Document

-a) The bid documents can be downloaded from NAFED's website (www.nafed-india.com) or can be collected from NAFED, .............................
+a) The bid documents can be downloaded from NAFED's website (www.nafed-india.com) or can be collected from NAFED Bhopal branch.

 b) Original documents may have to be submitted, if required and demanded by NAFED.